Last update May 25, 2022

 SYSTEMIC USE: ORAL, IM, IV, INTRA-ARTICULAR, INTRALESIONAL

-When administered before delivery it may induce delay in phase II of Lactogenesis (coming-in) and a decrease of milk production within the first week post-partum (Henderson 2008).
-Other corticosteroids such as dexamethasone can cause a decrease in prolactin, which could decrease milk production especially during the first weeks (Hubina 2002, Risch 1987).
-Large intra-articular doses of other corticosteroids (methylprednisolone, triamcinolone) may transitory decrease milk production.
-(Babwah 2013, McGuire 2012).
-Lower dose depot injection of betamethasone into the shoulder joint did not noticeably reduce milk production.(McGuire 2012)
+Administered in prepartum, it can cause delay in lactogenesis II (raising/lowering of milk) and decrease the amount of milk in the first week (Henderson 2008).
+Other corticosteroids such as dexamethasone may cause a decrease in prolactin, which could decrease milk production especially during the first few weeks (Hubina 2002, Risch 1987).
+Large intra- articular doses of other corticosteroids (methylprednisolone, triamcinolone) may transiently affect milk production (Babwah 2013, McGuire 2012).
+Intra-articular injection of betamethasone did not cause a decrease in milk production.
+(McGuire 2012)

-Corticosteroids are commonly used in Pediatrics and have no side effects when used alone or in short treatments.
+Corticosteroids are commonly used in pediatrics and have no side effects when used alone or in short treatments.

 TOPICAL USE: DERMATOLOGICAL, OTOLOGICAL, OPHTHALMOLOGICAL, INHALED